ASolchen/RaspiPLC/README.md

 The project has progressed from architecture into **working infrastructure**.

-Currently implemented and verified:
+Implemented and verified:

 - Shared memory creation and persistence
-- Centralized SHM access service
+- Centralized shared memory access service
 - IPC-based read/write semantics
 - Flask UI reading and writing real controller state
 - Removal of all mock data sources

-Future work focuses on **features built on this foundation**, not further plumbing.
+Future work focuses on features built on this foundation.

 ---

-## Non-Goals (At Least Initially)
+## Non-Goals

+At least initially, the project does not attempt to provide:

 - Hard real-time guarantees
 - Safety certification